Paul-Sizon/rootstock-extention/README.md

 - Edit your smart contract `RuneToken.sol` in `packages/hardhat/contracts`.
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts), check out the Next.js documentation.
 - Edit your deployment scripts in `packages/hardhat/deploy`.

-## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

-To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2: Rootstock Extension

-We welcome contributions to Scaffold-ETH 2: Rootstock Extension!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing.